 - Add the measure to the Color zone.

-- Either drag the measure up over the Color zone header, or click the Color zones small triangle (next to the ellipses) to expand the Color Logic menu.
+- Either drag the measure up over the Color zone header, or click the Color zones small triangle (next to the ellipses) to expand the Sub Drop Zone Color Logic menu.

 - Drop the measure chip onto the required logic type for the given measure target.

 When working with grids, start by selecting which grid component should be driven by the color logic: